8 'Bad Habits' That Actually Help You Lose Weight

 But before you sign on to any program that involves a lot of sacrifice and suffering, hold up a minute.
-I'm all for putting in the extra effort to lose an extra pound or two, but the reality is that making weight loss too onerous can easily backfire.
+I'm all for putting in the extra effort to lose an extra pound or two, but the reality is that making weight loss too strict can easily backfire.

 Pour the Wine